iamtheyammer/pie-whack-a-mole/mechanical.md

 <img src="website-images/mechanical/sprint_2-2.gif" style="width:auto;height:450px;padding:5px;max-width:100%">
 </div>

 For Sprint 2, we were able to hook up one pneumatic piston to allow one mole to go up and down with a larger linkage system.
 The pneumatic piston is connected to solenoid, which helps control whether there is pressurized air or atmospheric air in the system, which causes the mole to shoot up or come down.
+This sprint taught us to rely less on glue and to use utilizes more screws in the final for more durability and robustness for the 3rd sprint.

 ## Sprint 3